comphy-lab/pyRheo/docs/README.md

 ```

 ## News
-No new at the moment.
+No news at the moment.

 ## Installation
 At the moment, the way to install **pyRheo** is via cloning the GitHub repository.
 Later on, it will be easier with Python Package Index using pip.